- The repo rate affects the interest rate at which your bank will lend, which in turn affects the cost of your home loan.

 4. A fixed-rate home loan remains at the same interest rate regardless of the repo rate (for an agreed-upon period)

-Furthermore, it’s more of a risk for the bank, so they’re likely to charge you a higher rate out the gate.
+- Furthermore, it’s more of a risk for the bank, so they’ll likely charge you a higher rate out of the gate.

 5. A home loan comparison service can help you secure lower interest rates